Search for Email Messages Using New-ComplianceSearch Cmdlet

 This error typically indicates that PowerShell doesn’t recognize the New-ComplianceSearch cmdlet.
 This could happen for a few reasons:

 I hope this blog guided you in how to use the New-ComplianceSearch PowerShell cmdlet.
+In addition, message trace in the new EAC can be used to track the delivery and status of emails, offering more insights into the flow of messages while ensuring compliance across the organization.
 Feel free to ask if you have any queries using the comment section.